-- by offering them an immediate opportunity to talk about the experience with their form tutor, or another teacher if they choose. - informing the victims' parents/carers. - by offering continuing support when they feel they need it. - arrange for them to be escorted to and from the School premises. - by taking one of more of the seven disciplinary steps described below to prevent more bullying.
+- by offering them an immediate opportunity to talk about the experience with their form tutor, a member of their pastoral year team, or another teacher if they choose. (go-to person) - informing the victims' parents/carers. - by offering continuing support when they feel they need it. - arrange for them to be escorted to and from the School premises. - by taking one of more of the seven disciplinary steps described below to prevent more bullying.

-Bullies will face the sanctions of the school, however, all children and young people need guidance and we will help the bullies in the following ways:
+Bullies will face the sanctions of the Academy; however, all children and young people need guidance and we will help the bullies in the following ways:

-- by talking about what happened, to discover why they became involved. - informing the bullies' parents/guardians. - by continuing to work with the bullies to change attitudes and behaviours. - by applying our behaviour policy . - 1.
-P Points for impolite behaviour (unsubstantiated allegations of bullying/unkind behaviour) - 2.
-Informing the bullies' parents/carers. - 3.
-They may be excluded from the School premises at break and/or lunch times. - 4.
-We may arrange for them to be escorted to and from the school premises. - 5.
-Applying our Red line sanctions to substantiated bullying incidents
+- by talking about what happened, to discover why they became involved. - informing the bullies' parents/guardians. - by continuing to work with the bullies to change attitudes and behaviours. - by applying our behaviour policy, including the appropriate sanction.
+Bullying is considered 'red line behaviour'